aprs434/aprs434.github.io/README.md

 namely by being frugal about the number of bytes put on air.
 Doing so, reaps a number of benefits:

+- less airtime,
-- Increased battery life,
+- increased battery life,
-- Higher chances of good packet reception,
+- higher chances of good packet reception,
-- Hence, increased range,
+- hence, increased range,
-- Lower probability of packet collisions,
+- lower probability of packet collisions,
-- Therefore, more channel capacity.
+- therefore, more channel capacity.

 In dense urban environments and/or on flat terrain, LoRa works best when the data payload is kept to a strict minimum.
 This can be achieved taking full advantage of all 256 characters available for transmission with LoRa.